 Dining with Dogs: Pet Friendly Restaurants in Siesta Key

-Sun Garden Café – Known for breakfast and brunch with plenty of outdoor seating.
+- Sun Garden Café provides breakfast and brunch options with extensive outdoor seating.

 📍 Explore Pet-Friendly Dining Options